 Before CCL integrated the maturity system, test specimens were used to mimic the concrete curing process of elements on site.
 However, this approach only allowed them to gain insights into the retro perspective and did not accurately reflect the same curing behavior as in the large elements on site.
 Their common practice has been to cast several additional test cubes per element to then do compression tests in an external lab.
 The additional work has been time-consuming and the measured compression strengths did differ from the actual element on site.

-With Maturix and real-time monitoring of the strength development, CCL knows exactly when they could start with the post tensioning process.
+With Maturix and real-time monitoring of the strength development, CCL knows exactly when they could start with the post-tensioning process.
 This insight gives them the ability to optimize their schedules and reduce redundant waiting time.
-As CCL could reduce the amount of test specimens, less manual work is needed on site.
+As CCL could reduce the number of test specimens, less manual work is needed on site.
 The real-time insight enhances CCL’s ability to coordinate tasks efficiently and maintain the integrity of the concrete.

-With alarms, the workers are automatically updated via SMS and/or email and the status can be checked in the web platform from a computer or smartphone.
+With alarms, the workers are automatically updated via SMS and/or email and the status can be checked on the web platform from a computer or smartphone.

 The option to add an unlimited number of users to the software further allowed CCL to enhance the communication between the workers on-site, the project managers and the concrete quality team.